Our Future Leaders: Financial Literacy and Entrepreneurship

 When she gets older, talk to her about the family budget!
 How did you determine your grocery budget?
 What are some big things your family is saving for, and what does that mean for her?
 The more she sees the day-to-day impact of financial planning, the better off she’ll be in the future.

 Girls know they want bright futures, but they don’t quite know how to get there.
 So, what are we at Girl Scouts of Western Ohio doing about that?
-Well, the Girl Scout Cookie Program and Fall Sale Program are key!
+Well, the Girl Scout Cookie Program and Fall Product Program are key!

 Girls can begin making financial decisions with their troop and help manage their troop budget.
 What trips do they want to take?
 What badges are they hoping to earn?
-Once they’ve figured out the exciting questions, walk them through the other side of the equation — raising the money.
+Once they’ve figured out the exciting questions, walk them through the other side of the equation —raising the money.
 What should the troop’s per-girl goal be for each sale?

 Once girls can see where the money is going and why they should be selling a certain amount of products, they’ll have a clearer view of their financial impact in the troop!
 This is great practice for when they graduate high school and have to start planning their finances on their own.

-We know girls want to be financially literate, but they’re not confident on how to get there.
+We know girls want to be financially literate, but they’re not confident about how to get there.
 Whether you’re helping her at home or she’s learning with her Girl Scout troop, the more she practices now, the more confident she’ll be in the future!